 The art of blacksmithing is relatively new to me; My grandad was a blacksmith, but unfortunately he passed away before he could teach me.
 I started a few years ago, using a small home-built forge, in which I make the things I liked.
 Things that provide technical challenges and, by way of trial and error I learn about blacksmithing.
 I never went to a technical college so everything has to be learnt in a non conventional way.
-I also learn for working alongside established blacksmiths.
+I also learn from working alongside established blacksmiths.

 Like any I had to make some of my tools myself, others I carefully sourced.
 I now run a gas forge along with a coal forge which enables me to control the heat and make different things.

 Forging is enjoyable and physically demanding.
 I like seeing the indentations and hammer marks on a piece of metal.
 In a lot of the things I make the metal is worked in full.
 No smooth pieces from the foundry produced steel stock are be left un-touched by hammer and anvil.
 In other pieces the hammering is kept to a minimum to achieve a more sleek modern look.
 Different approaches and the fact that everything is hand made makes no two pieces alike.

 Feel free to take a look at my facebook page (Albert Hoogland)

-Most of the stuff I make is for sale, but if you have anything specific in mind, let me know; I'm open to commissions.
+Most of the things I make are for sale, but if you have anything specific in mind, let me know; I'm open to accept commissions.

 Send me an email if you are interested.